Connecting dust and outflows in AGN: the intriguing case of NGC 6860: Spectral fitting

 \section{Spectral fitting}

 For our modelling we use the software SPEctral X-ray and UV modelling and analysis, \spex, version 3.06.01\footnote{\url{http://doi.org/10.5281/zenodo.2419563}} (\citealt{Kaastra1996, Kaastra2018}).
 To evaluate the goodness of our fit we adopt $C$-statistics which is denoted as $C_{\rm stat}$ in the rest of the manuscript.
 SPEX uses $C_{\rm stat}$ as described in \citet{Cash1979}, but with an addition which allows an estimate of the goodness of the fit (for details see \citealt{Kaastra2017}).
+The errors are provided at 1$\sigma$ (68\%) confidence level.
 Also, in our analysis we use proto-Solar abundance units from \citet{Lodders2009}.